step/c/README.md

 let a = 2;
 ```

-Here, Javascrip infers that a has an integer or a numerical value, automatically allocates the required space and then performs the initialisation.
+Here, Javascript infers that `a` has an integer or a numerical value, automatically allocates the required space and then performs the initialisation.

 However in C: